 - 5.6 million animal records in ASA’s database

-- 121,069 active cows enrolled annually in Total Herd Enrollment (THE) by ASA members
+- 121,069 active cows enrolled annually in Total Herd Enrollment (THE)

 - Over 77,000 genotyped cattle

-International Genetic Solutions (IGS), facilitates the collaboration of like-minded breed associations with genetic evaluation and genetic improvement of beef cattle.
+International Genetic Solutions (IGS), facilitates the collaboration of like-minded breed associations with genetic evaluation and improvement of beef cattle.
 IGS’s multi-breed genetic evaluation system has the distinction of being the world’s first and the world’s largest.
-In May of 2018 ASA published a full suite of EPDs with a revolutionary change to the evaluation, dubbed the IGS Multi-breed Genetic Evaluation powered by BOLT.
+In May of 2018, ASA published a full suite of EPDs with a revolutionary change to the evaluation, dubbed the IGS Multi-breed Genetic Evaluation powered by BOLT.
 Leveraging software developed by Theta Solutions, LLC, the IGS science team revamped the genetic prediction models to better estimate EPDs, added single-step genomics, and gained a more accurate accuracy, all while performing weekly evaluations for the collective IGS breed associations.